It’s time for the Cardinals to lay out the Molina succession plan

 But on the Cardinals, Yadier Molina began to emerge as one of the greatest catchers of his generation, if not Major League Baseball history.
 A four-time Platinum Glove Award winner, eight-time Gold Glove winner, seven-time All Star, MVP Candidate, Silver Slugger, you name it.
 If they award it to a catcher, Molina’s probably won it.

 Next season will mark Molina’s 13th as the Cardinals’ starting catcher.
 He will turn 35 this year in what could be his final season with the team.
-They hold a $15 million option on him for the 2018 season that is very likely to be picked up.
+There is a $15 million mutual option for a 14th season next year that, if Molina has his way, will turn into an extension.

 Over his years in St. Louis, because he has been so good, that what I like to call the “cult of Molina” has developed.

-After the Cardinals traded Joe Kelly to Boston in 2014, he talked about how there were a number of things he had to learn how to do while pitching because he never learned to do it in St. Louis.
+After the Cardinals traded Joe Kelly to Boston in 2014, he talked about how there were a number of things he had to learn how to do in Boston because he never learned to do it in St. Louis.
 Yadi handled it.
 Reading batters, strategizing at bats, and holding base runners isn’t something pitchers have had to deal with because Yadi’s handled all of that.

-I think we see struggles with guys stealing bases now because Cardinals pitchers have never worried about holding guys on and now that his skills have diminished in that area slightly, throwing out just 21% of base runners last year from a career average of 42%, runners can take advantage.
+I think we see struggles with guys stealing bases now because Cardinals pitchers have never worried about holding guys on and now that his skills have diminished in that area, throwing out just 21% of base runners last year from a career average of 42%, runners can take advantage.

 You don’t shake Molina either.
 Kyle Lohse has spoken about shaking Molina off just a few times and allowing a hit each time.
 But on the other hand, Marc Rzepczynski was never comfortable with the culture in St. Louis that you don’t shake Molina off and he has pitched better since leaving.

-I’m not saying that other catchers don’t put in the preparation, but in many ways Molina is a combination of talent, skill, work ethic, and preparation.
-And as Molina’s career approaches its close, it’s time to lay out the post-Molina road map.
+I’m not saying that other catchers don’t put in the preparation, but in many ways Molina is a rare combination of talent, skill, work ethic, and preparation.
+And as Molina’s career approaches its close though, it’s time to lay out the post-Molina road map.

 Last winter the Cardinals signed Brayan Pena in the hopes that he would be the guy who could finally allow the team to give Molina more rest and hopefully extend his career.
 That didn’t happen as Pena injured his knee slipping on a wet dugout step in spring training and Molina logged more innings behind the plate than ever before.

-If the organization feels like Kelly is the guy they want to eventually replace Molina, then they need to lay out the road map for Kelly’s transition to the starting role.
+If the organization feels like Kelly is Molina’s future replacement, then they need to lay out the road map for Kelly’s transition to the starting role.
 Perhaps that’s Kelly serving as Molina’s backup in 2018 before Kelly steps into the starters role in 2019, much like Matheny and Molina’s transition in 2004.
 But Molina would need to know that he wouldn’t have a role on the team for 2019.

 I know what you’re thinking.
 Molina is the face of the franchise.
 He’s the rock of the pitching staff.
 Of anyone, he has to retire a Cardinal.